jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Over 60% of all those who marry get divorced.
+⚡<!-- FUNFACT --> Fun fact: The name of all continents in the world end with the same letter that they start with.

 </div>